-- In a paragraph of 200 words or less, provide an overview of your patient's specific case including: a concise summary of your patient's presentation, diagnosis, imaging findings, clinical course, specific IR procedure or treatment and outcome.
+- In a paragraph of 150 words or less, provide an overview of your patient's specific case.
+It should include a concise summary of your patient's presentation, diagnosis, imaging findings, clinical course, specific IR procedure or treatment and outcome.
 Also, it can address the following: - 1.
 Were any of your case's clinical features or imaging findings atypical for the disease?